trkich/co2/README.md

 https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/
 https://www.rabbitmq.com/#getstarted

+You do not need to create tables in MySQL, service will automatically migrate tables, just make sure that database provided in config exists in MySQL.

 Make sure to change configuration in .env file to match your local MySQL and RabbitMQ settings:
 ```bash
 API_PORT=8080